erikm6872/WSQRBF/README.md

 3. Encode the PNG bytes as a Base64 string.
 This string represents exactly one instruction and cannot be reused as the GUID will not be unique.

 4. Repeat for every instruction in the program.
-Instruction strings are separated by the `§` character (U+00A7).
+Instruction strings are separated by the `~` character.

 ### Example source